catseye/toolshelf/doc/Theory_of_Operation.markdown

     toolshelf build all

-Several commands take `all` to be the default if no source spec is given.
+(No commands (anymore) take `all` to be the default if no source spec is given.
+If you want to do something to all, say `all`.
+A common case is `toolshelf relink all`.)

 To refer to all locally-docked source trees by a particular user, the following syntax may be used: